Aimee is caring for her Dad

 “My dad is still him; fun, positive, kind, athletic and wise.
 Like each person with dementia, his needs are unique and they need to be honoured and respected.”

 Aimee grew up in an active household, hiking, biking and skiing with her family.
-Her father Pat was passionate about being active, particularly in downhill and cross-country skiing, running, camping and sailing his Laser.
+Her father Pat was always passionate about being active, particularly in downhill and cross-country skiing, running, camping and sailing his Laser.
 He was a senior partner with a chartered accountant firm and an active member in the sports community, including holding the title of President of the Montreal Amateur Athletic Association and the Laurentian Ski Zone.

 Today, Aimee knows how important it is to honour who her dad is, despite his dementia symptoms.
 She began caregiving remotely at first from across the country and then in her home in Calgary for two years before transitioning him into a memory care facility.

-“He wants to be outside, moving, and helping.”
 If Aimee goes on autopilot and offers his walker to get across the room, for instance, Pat might be put off.
-“He doesn’t get grumpy often, but he’ll say, ‘I could’ve walked without that.’
-In those moments, I forget to honour who he is, and that he could have done it.”
+“He’ll say, ‘I could’ve walked without that.’
+In those moments, I forget to honour that he could have done it.”

 • Being a sous chef - stirring, chopping, putting something into the pot